 Conclusion

-Trading bots aren’t a shortcut to guaranteed profits, but they can be valuable tools for traders seeking efficient, disciplined execution.
-With a solid strategy, rigorous backtesting, and proper risk management, making money with automated trading is possible.
+Trading bots aren’t a shortcut to guaranteed profits, but they can prove valuable for traders seeking to automate the execution of their strategies.
+With a solid strategy, rigorous backtesting and proper risk management, making money with automated trading IS possible.

 From my own experience, the key to success lies in: